aershov24/full-stack-interview-questions/README.md

 #### Q: What do you know about the big-O notation and can you give some examples with respect to different data structures?
 #### Q: What is the tradeoff between using an unordered array versus an ordered array?
 #### Q: What are some of the best practices relating to the Java Collection framework?
-#### Q: Whatâ€™s the difference between Enumeration and Iterator interfaces?
+#### Q: What’s the difference between Enumeration and Iterator interfaces?
 #### Q: What is the difference between HashSet and TreeSet?
 #### Q:  What is the purpose of garbage collection in Java, and when is it used?
 #### Q: What does System.gc() and Runtime.gc() methods do?